-For more information on Latvia, see The Latvian Institute website: www.li.lv
+For more information on Latvia, please see The Latvian Institute website: www.latvia.eu

 Latvia: a keystone of the 'New Europe'

 Latvia is a keystone of Northern Europe's Baltic Seas region.
 On the world map Latvia can be found in North-Eastern Europe, on the east coast of the Baltic Sea.
 A country with a language, culture and attitude all its own, yet with a national identity shaped by the surrounding dynamic Northern European region and woven through with diverse historical influences.
-A country that survived two world wars and 50 years behind the Iron Curtain, in 2011 entered its thrid decade of renewed independence.
+A country that survived two world wars and 50 years behind the Iron Curtain, in 2011 entered its third decade of renewed independence.
 In 2004 it became a member of NATO and the European Union.
 In December 2007 it became a member of the Schengen area.
-On January 1, 2014 the country adopted the euro currency if budget and inflation conditions are appropriately met.
+On January 1, 2014 the country adopted the euro currency and in July 2016 became a member of the OECD.

 Latvia: where is it?

 Latvia is in Northern Europe and borders Estonia, Russia, Belarus, and Lithuania.
 It is situated on a trading crossroads and has long since served as a bridge between Western Europe and Russia.
 The famous 'route of the Vikings to the Greeks' mentioned in ancient chronicles stretched from Scandinavia through Latvian territory along the Daugava River to the ancient Russian and Byzantine Empire.

-The population of Latvia today is around 2.1 million.
+The population of Latvia today is around 2.0 million.
 The ethnic composition is around 62% Latvian, 28% Russian, 3.4% Belarusian, 2.3% Ukrainian, 2.2% Polish and 1.5% Lithuanian.
 The diverse ethnic mix of the population of Latvia is largely the result of massive post-war immigration, which resulted in a decline in the share of ethnic Latvians from 77% in 1935 to around 62% today.
-There are more than 1.5 million ethnic Latvians in the world, and approximately 90% of them live in Latvia.
-Other Latvians can be found in the USA, Russia, Australia, Canada, the UK and Germany, as well as Brazil, Lithuania, Sweden, Estonia, and Ireland.
+There are more than 1.65 million ethnic Latvians in the world, and approximately 450,000 live outside Latvia.
+Latvians can be found in the USA, the UK, Australia, Canada, Germany, as well as Brazil, Lithuania, Sweden, Estonia, Ireland and Russia.
 In fact, there is hardly a country in the world where Latvians have not made their presence felt.
 Even if you have not yet visited Latvia, you stand a good chance of meeting a Latvian somewhere else.
-Almost 30,000 people of Latvian descent live in the U.S. today, the largest concetration being in the North-East and Mid-West States.
+Almost 95,000 people of Latvian descent live in the U.S. today, the largest concetration being in the North-East and Mid-West States.